 You will now have stories in each column.
 You’re looking for a distribution of stories where the majority of your stories are medium or small.
 If you only have small and medium stories, then great.

-At this point we now make the translation to story points.
+At this point, if you really really want to use story points then make the translation to story points.
 Use an exponential scale rather than Fibonacci scale:

 - Small = 1 point

 - Large = 4 points

 - Extra-Large = 8 points

 Starting with t-shirt sizing and then translating to story points is important from a psychological perspective.
 By using non-numeric t-shirt sizes, we reduce the risk of associating units of time with size.
 Once we’ve sized we can then safely translate into numerical based story points.